the-cyber-boardroom/cbr-investment/docs/strategy/cbr-financial-model.md

 # The Cyber Boardroom: Financial Model and Business Strategy

-The Cyber Boardroom pioneers a transformative approach to cybersecurity communication through its innovative "serverless company" model.
-This groundbreaking platform bridges the critical gap between cybersecurity professionals and business stakeholders while maintaining exceptional operational efficiency.
+The Cyber Boardroom presents a transformative approach to cybersecurity communication through its innovative "serverless company" model.
+This platform bridges the critical gap between cybersecurity professionals and business stakeholders while maintaining exceptional operational efficiency.
 By eliminating traditional fixed costs while maximizing scalability and flexibility, we've created a unique strategic advantage: the ability to develop and grow without the pressure of a financial "kill date" that often forces startups into suboptimal decisions.

 Our model is built on four foundational principles that set us apart in the market: